MetaFFI/metaffi-root/add-new-language-support.md

     - Provides functionality to use the entities (e.g. read a field, call a method)
     - Uses native runtime data types
     - As part of this implementation of loading entities, you need to decide what is the required `entity_path`.
-      - `entity_path` is a CSV-based string, where key and value are seperated by '='
+    - `entity_path` is a CSV-based string, where key and value are separated by '='
       - It may contain any information that is required in runtime, to load an entity
       - add to `sdk/idl_entities/entity_path_specs.json` the new runtime's `entity_path`
     - HIGHLY RECOMMENDED: Load runtime completely dynamically, without any build-time linking.
 This will provide a single plugin that supports multiple runtime versions.